Information and Frequently Asked Questions:

 Almost everyone I work with starts off nervous, and plenty are convinced they're not photogenic.
 They're also worried they will somehow end up feeling silly on the day.
 This anxiety is completely normal!
 A bit of nervous energy actually helps.

-— Can I Bring a Friend?
+— Can I bring a friend?

-You're welcome to bring a friend or partner or parent to watch.
+You're very welcome to bring a friend or partner or parent to watch.
 Just make sure it's someone you'd feel comfortable with watching you and not someone who will put you off, as I don't have a separate waiting area.
 They can even be in a few of the photos too, at no extra charge.

 If you're a dancer, it's useful to bring another dancer, as they can give you feedback on your technique ("point your toes", etc.)

-— How Many Outfits Can I Bring?
+— How do I pay?

 The confirmation info I'll send when you book has lots of suggestions appropriate for the package you book.

 With all packages it's usually possible to extend by an hour for just £60 - please ask.

 — Can I do artistic nude or semi-nude photos?